Wrinkle creams: Your guide to younger looking skin

 - Lower doses.
 Nonprescription wrinkle creams contain lower concentrations of active ingredients than do prescription creams.
 So results, if any, are limited and usually short-lived.

 - Daily use.
-You'll likely need to use the wrinkle cream once or twice a day for many weeks before noticing any improvements.
+You'll likely need to use the wrinkle cream once or twice a day for many weeks before noticing any improvement.
 And once you discontinue using the product, your skin is likely to return to its original appearance.

 - Individual differences.
 Just because your friend swears by a product doesn't mean it will work for you.
 People have different skin types.
 No one product works the same for everyone.